AMWA-TV/nmos-testing/test_data/BCP00301/README.md

 ## Additional Certificates

-Additional certificates can be generated using this CA if required, following the instructions at the link above.
-The passphase for the private keys in this repository is 'nmostesting'.
+Additional certificates can be generated using this CA if required, using the './generateCerts' script followed by a domain name.

 ## Other Notes

 CA and intermediate are valid for 50 years CA/Intermediate CN: ca.testsuite.nmos.tv

-Any web servers activated by the test suite itself should use the following private key and certificate:
+Any web servers activated by the test suite itself should use the following private keys and certificates:
 *   intermediate/private/rsa.mocks.testsuite.nmos.tv.key.pem
 *   intermediate/private/ecdsa.mocks.testsuite.nmos.tv.pem
 *   intermediate/certs/rsa.mocks.testsuite.nmos.tv.cert.key.pem